 If you’ve never had a breakfast taco, you’re missing out on a wonderful way to start the day.
 And with the spike in taco popularity here in New York, hopefully they’ll soon be just as easy to find as a bagel or an egg sandwich.
 But in the meantime, I’m quite fine with making my own.

-4 slices cooked bacon, or 4 cooked sausage patties or 1 cup cooked chorizo
+- 4 slices cooked bacon or 4 cooked sausage patties

-Take a tortilla and spread 1/4 cup of refried beans in the center of the tortilla.
-Add 1/4 of the scrambled eggs, 1/8 cup of salsa, 1/4 cup of cheese and either a slice of bacon or sausage patty.
+Take a warm flour tortilla, and 1/4 cup of the refried beans in the center of the tortilla.
+Add 1/4 of the scrambled eggs, 1/8 cup of salsa, 1/4 cup of cheese, and either a slice of bacon or sausage patty.

 Fold over the tortillas and serve the tacos warm.